 The current generation of AI spec tools follows a prompt-in, document-out pattern.
 You describe what you want to build; the AI generates a spec.
 These tools work, but the output is context-free — the AI has no knowledge of your actual codebase, your existing patterns, or your current architecture.
 The spec could describe any project.

 As AI coding agents become the primary way software gets written, specification quality becomes the critical bottleneck.
 An agent is only as good as the spec it receives.
+Red Hat's analysis of spec-driven development found that well-structured specs can achieve 95% or higher accuracy in AI implementations on the first attempt.
 Tools that generate accurate, file-referenced, scope-bounded specs are now the differentiator between coding agents that ship and coding agents that flail.

 Ready to Write Specs That Know Your Code?